Actuarial Science Major in Pennsylvania

 The profession is well-known for its combination of high salaries and low stress.
 Actuaries are highly valued professionals who work primarily for insurance companies, state and federal agencies, health organizations, and consulting firms.
 The actuarial field has its own well-defined credentialing structure, around which the Elizabethtown College actuarial science program is designed.

-The Elizabethtown Actuarial Science program prepares students for the following actuarial exams:
+The Elizabethtown Actuarial Science major program prepares students for the following actuarial exams:

 Financial Mathematics (FM) Exam